-You may not have any heart failure symptoms, or the symptoms may be mild to severe.
+If you have heart failure, you may not have any symptoms, or the symptoms may range from mild to severe.
 Symptoms can be constant or can come and go.
 Heart failure symptoms are related to the changes that occur to your heart and body, and the severity depends on how weak your heart is.
 The symptoms can include:

 Congested lungs.
 A weak heart causes fluid to back up in the lungs.
 This can cause shortness of breath with exercise or difficulty breathing at rest or when lying flat in bed.
 Lung congestion can also cause a dry, hacking cough or wheezing.